omidp/java-assignment/README.md

 1. Please clone the repository.
 2. Create a branch off master
 3. Push this branch to the repository.
-4. Run mvn clean install via your terminal.
+4. Create a maven project & Run mvn clean install via your terminal.
 5. Open the project in your IDE of choice.
 6. Read the requirements from the Requirements section.
 Please only read one iteration at a time starting with iteration 1.
 7. Please think about how you will approach this problem in code for a few minutes without coding.